A Personality-Guided Preference Aggregator for Ephemeral Group Recommendation: Methodology

-where element-wise dot product $\cdot$ is adopted on user $u$'s embedding $\mathbf{u}$ and item $v$'s embedding $\mathbf{v}$.
-Similarly, we optimize the group preference representation and the rest of the parameters in PEGA in the second stage by minimizing the group-level BPR pairwise loss $\mathcal{L}_{g r o u p}$:
+where element-wise dot product $\cdot$ is applied to the user $u$'s embedding $\mathbf{u}$ and the item $v$'s embedding $\mathbf{v}$.
+Similarly, the group preference representation is optimized by minimizing the combined loss $ \mathcal{L} $ as follows: